EnfrigFalco/StarFab/README.md

 # StarFab - Linux Guide
 Guide for running StarFab on Linux distos using toolbox (podman) container to avoid flooding OS with hundred of packages.
-Guide assumes you are using Fedora, process basically the same, see bottom for extra info on other distributions.
+Guide assumes you are using toolbox with a Fedora OCI, process basically the same, see bottom for extra info on other distributions.
 ## Setup a container
 ```
+# Fedora
-toolbox create fedora
+toolbox create --image fedoraproject.org/fedora-toolbox:38
 toolbox enter fedora
 sudo dnf -y update

+# Debian
+toolbox create --image quay.io/

+# Arch
+toolbox create --image quay.io/toolbx-images/archlinux-toolbox
+toolbox enter archlinux-toolbox
+sudo pacman -Syu
 ```
 ## Get basic dev tools,libraries, python build dependancies, extra packages for compiling StarFab, and a kitchen sink
 ```